Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

-Thus the proposition is proved with the interval exchange transformation $T_N$. \\
+Thus the proposition is proved with the interval exchange transformation $T_N$. \end{proof}

 Note that the final $T_N$ may have connections, though this will not happen on bispecials of length at most $N-2$.
-We do not know if the result is optimal, as in all the examples in \cite{fhuz} for which the language is not the natural coding of an affine interval exchange transformations (Examples 4 and 9 of that paper) every finite set of words is included in the natural coding of an affine interval exchange transformation, and this is also the case in Example \ref{ee} below.
+Proposition \ref{pfl2} might possibly be improved by omitting the word ``grouped"l, as in all the examples in \cite{fhuz} for which the language is not the natural coding of an affine interval exchange transformations (Examples 4 and 9 of that paper) every finite set of words is included in the natural coding of an affine interval exchange transformation, and this is also the case in Example \ref{e5} below.